 Roku is still an exceptionally egalitarian streaming set-top box.
 It doesn't care if you pick Netflix over Amazon, or Vudu over Hulu.
 It doesn't want to sell you an Rdio subscription, and it couldn't care less if you join YouTube Red.
 All Roku's new device cares about is getting you to the content you want through the most affordable means possible.
 It's entertainment on your terms, the epitome of the cord-cutting movement.
 But the Roku Ultra is probably the best device Roku has ever made – even if it’s not that much better than the Roku Premiere+.

 While there aren’t many downsides about the Roku Ultra there are some that are worth pointing out.
-There’s no Dolby Vision support as of right now – a problem if you’re heavily invested in Vudu or you own a TV that supports the highest version of HDR – and the Ultra struggles with differentiating itself from its younger brother, the Premiere+.
-It also has issues with heat dissipation, but these aren’t something that impacts performance.
+There’s no Dolby Vision support as of right now – a problem if you’re heavily invested in Vudu or you own a TV that supports the highest version of HDR – and the Roku Ultra struggles with differentiating itself from its younger brother, the Premiere+.
+It also has issues with heat dissipation, even if it doesn't seem to impact performance.

 The Roku Ultra is a premium streaming device – quite possibly the best in existence.
 It has a few minor issues (see: heat dissipation and lack of Dolby Vision supports) but the biggest problem plaguing Roku's top box is that it's very similar performance-wise to both the Roku Premiere+ and to the Roku 4.